White Sox vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 White Sox Betting Records & Stats

-- The White Sox have come away with 21 wins in the 61 contests they have been listed as the underdogs in this season.
+- The White Sox have been underdogs in 62 games this season and have come away with the win 21 times (33.9%) in those contests.

-- Chicago has entered 21 games this season as the underdog by +125 or more and is 7-14 in those contests.
+- Chicago has a record of 7-14, a 33.3% win rate, when it's set as an underdog of +125 or more by sportsbooks this season.

+- The White Sox have an implied victory probability of 44.4% according to the moneyline set by oddsmakers for this matchup.

-- Games involving Chicago have gone over the total set by oddsmakers in 43 of 98 chances this season.
+- Chicago and its opponents have gone over the total this season in 43 of its 99 opportunities.

 - The White Sox are 6-6-0 against the spread in their 12 games with a line set by sportsbooks this season.